 Bill and Ted’s Excellent Adventure is one of those legendary movies that people still love thirty years after its release.
 In fact, a new sequel is planned for release next year.
-In honor of the thirty year anniversary of this most excellent film, San Diego juvenile defense lawyer Peter M. Liss has taken an in depth look at what kind of legal troubles the time-traveling duo might face.
+In honor of the thirty year anniversary of this most excellent film, attorney Peter M. Liss has taken an in depth look at what kind of legal troubles the time-traveling duo might face.

 Rescuing a Prisoner

 By far the greatest crime the boys face is for stealing Ted’s father’s keys and then using them to break into the jail in order to help free Joan of Arc, Sigmund Frued, Socrates, Genghis Kahn, Abraham Lincoln, Beethoven and Billy the Kid.
 This means they could not only be charged with theft for taking the keys, but also with seven counts of rescuing a prisoner, each of which is punishable by up to four years in prison.

 What do Napoleon, Joan of Arc, Sigmund Freud, Socrates, Genghis Khan and Beethoven all have in common?
 None of them are American citizens, and by bringing them into the U.S. without first obtaining the proper legal documents such as passports and Visas, Bill and Ted have smuggled aliens into the country.
 While the argument could be made the Joan of Arc is a refugee, meaning she could enter the country anywhere and claim asylum without paperwork, the same doesn’t apply to the rest of the historical icons.